maelfabien/maelfabien.github.io/_posts/2019-5-20-HortonWorks.md

 ![image](https://maelfabien.github.io/assets/images/Hadoop/hort.jpg)

 The Sandbox by Hortonworks is a straightforward, pre-configured, learning environment that contains the latest developments from Apache Hadoop, specifically the Hortonworks Data Platform (HDP).
-The Sandbox comes packaged in a virtual environment that can run in the cloud or on your personal machine.
+The Sandbox comes packaged in a virtual environment that can run in the cloud or on your machine.
 Sandbox also offers a data-in-motion framework for IoT solutions called Hortonworks Data Flow (HDF).
-To configure Hadoop from scratch on a Linux VM, this tutorial might be useful : https://www.tutorialspoint.com/hadoop/hadoop_enviornment_setup.htm
+To configure Hadoop from scratch on a Linux VM, this tutorial might be useful: https://www.tutorialspoint.com/hadoop/hadoop_enviornment_setup.htm

 Hortonworks offers a way to use Hadoop Tools connecting to a Virtual Machine in SSH for command lines interfaces.
 Numerous web interfaces are also available.